elusivecodes/FyreMail/README.md

 ## Mailers

-You can load a specific mailer by specifying the `className` option of the `$config` variable above.
+You can load a specific mailer by specifying the `className` option of the `$options` variable above.

 Custom mailers can be created by extending `\Fyre\Mail\Mailer`, ensuring all below methods are implemented.